FeatureManager/backend/README.md

 ### Running Docker Container

-After you have cloned the repository we can see the ```docker-composer.yml``` and the ```.docker``` directory on project's root folder.
+After you have cloned the repository you can see the ```docker-composer.yml``` and the ```.docker``` directory on project's root folder.
 Once finished the cloning process you must execute the commands as follows:

 ```bash
 docker-composer build